 Airplane Training Courses

-Whether you you to earn a Private Pilot Certificate or get your Multi-Engine Rating, Hillsboro Aero Academy courses train you to fly.
-Our airplane pilot training courses help you achieve your career goals whether that’s working for an airline or simply becoming a proficient private pilot and give you the tools for a successful start.
+Whether you want to earn a Private Pilot Certificate or get your Multi-Engine Rating, Hillsboro Aero Academy courses train you to fly.
+Our airplane pilot training courses help you achieve your career goals whether that’s working for an airline or simply becoming a proficient private pilot.
+We give you the tools for a successful start.

 All of our courses are Federal Aviation Administration (FAA)-approved and we offer Federation Aviation Regulations (FAR) Part 61 and Part 141 training—you’ll find out more about that below.

 There are many different approaches to pilot training and the ratings you can earn.
 We’ll help you decide on the best course of action to match your dream career.